-When it debuts, the e-permit application will be fully functional and available for use to submit permit applications, but it is in a “beta” test phase.
+The e-permit application is fully functional and available for use to submit general permit applications, but it is in a “beta” test phase.
 We are creating an opportunity for users to provide feedback.
 Applicants are encouraged to send comments and suggestions on the e-permit to a dedicated email account:

 firstname.lastname@example.org.
 All messages will be reviewed and considered for future improvements.
-Applicants will also be invited to participate in a web-based conference call to learn more about the functionality of the new tool and provide recommendations for potential enhancements.
-We intend to use it to perfect a tool that creates transparency, consistency, efficiency and speeds up the process.
+We intend to use this input to perfect a tool that creates transparency, consistency, efficiency and speeds up the process.

 Unless one has already been created, a prospective user will need to create a

 GreenPort account is necessary.
-However, a user will need separate permissions for some Department e-permits.
+However, a user will need separate permissions for some DEP e-permits.
 The Chapter 105 General Permit e-permit is one such application which requires separate permissions.
-Once an account is created, the user will need to fill out and submit an EFA Registration and Security Agreement for e-permitting.
-Please have all prospective users fill out and submit a User Registration and Security Agreement for e-permitting.
-The completed EFA form may be scanned and emailed to:
+Once an account is created, the user will need to complete the EFA form online by completing the DEP New Client Registration.

-The Department or delegated Chapter 105 county conservation districts will continue to review the Chapter 105 General Permit applications/registrations for completeness and eligibility.
-The Department or a Chapter 105 delegated county conservation district can only authorize activities when the activity meets the terms and conditions of the Chapter 105 General Permit.
-Therefore, it is imperative that potential applicants read the terms and conditions of the Chapter 105 General Permit(s) they are considering applying for.
-Confirming that the activity meets the terms and conditions will result in quality applications and shorter timeframes for Department or delegated county conservation district review and authorization.
+The DEP or delegated Chapter 105 county conservation districts will continue to review the Chapter 105 General Permit applications/registrations for completeness and eligibility.
+The DEP or a Chapter 105 delegated county conservation district can only authorize activities when the activity meets the terms and conditions of the Chapter 105 General Permit.
+Therefore, it is imperative that potential applicants read the terms and conditions of the Chapter 105 General Permit(s) for which they are applying (see links below).
+Confirming that the activity meets the terms and conditions will result in quality applications and shorter timeframes for DEP or delegated county conservation district review and authorization.

 Use of e-permitting is preferred and encouraged.
-However, in addition to the launch of the electronic permit application, the Department will accept paper registrations to accommodate those whose only option is a paper form.
-The paper registration will remain an option until we're confident the online application is usable and reasonably accessible to the regulated community.
+However, in addition to the launch of the electronic permit application, the DEP will accept paper applications to accommodate those whose only option is a paper form.
+The paper application will remain an option until we're confident the online application is usable and reasonably accessible to the regulated community.

 Chapter 105 General Permit Types: